wsprtv/wsprtv.github.io/docs/README.md

 ## Returning to This Page

-If you ever forget something and need to return to this page, the band selection menu in the control panel (where you specify the HF band) has a `Help` option at the bottom that will bring you back here.
+If you ever forget something and need to return to this page, the band selection menu in the control panel (where you specify the HF band) has a `Help` option at the bottom.

 <img src="images/img1.png" width=360>

 Additionally, a small
-WSPR TV [link](https://github.com/wsprtv/wsprtv.github.io) next to the OSM attribution in the bottom-right corner of the screen links to the project's main GitHub page.
+WSPR TV [link](https://github.com/wsprtv/wsprtv.github.io) next to the OSM attribution in the bottom-right corner of the screen links to the project's GitHub repository.

 ## Control Panel